tzebrowski/ObdMetrics/README.md

 	- An Android application for visualizing vehicle telemetry data

 - [CanSniffer](https://github.com/tzebrowski/CanSniffer "CanSniffer")
-	- Lightweight application built used to scan can bus
+	- Lightweight application built used to scan Can Bus for further integration with [SavvyCAN](https://github.com/collin80/SavvyCAN/ "SavvyCAN")

 - [OBD Metrics Demo](https://github.com/tzebrowski/ObdMetricsDemo "ObdMetricsDemo")
 	-  A demonstration project showcasing the usage of the ObdMetrics library.